If you think your husband or wife (or marriage in general) is boring, it's time to act.

 2. Change your perspective.

-Take a step back and change your outlook on your relationship.
+Take a step back and change your outlook on the relationship.

-For instance, if you currently see the marriage as being stuck in a rut, try changing your perspective to see the rut as a sign of security — something that was built through love — instead of something negative and dull.
-If you can do this, then your feelings of boredom can also be transformed into feelings of deeper intimacy and attachment for your spouse and relationship.
+For instance, if you currently see the marriage as being stuck in a rut, try changing your perspective to see the rut as a sign of security — security built through love — instead of something negative and dull.
+If you can do this, your feelings of boredom can also be transformed into feelings of deeper intimacy and attachment for your spouse and relationship.

-Use this new perspective to nurture a warm sense of lasting, comfortable togetherness.
+Use your fresh perspective to nurture a warm sense of lasting, comfortable togetherness.

 3. Do something new together.

-Do things that are completely out of the ordinary for you — together.
-If you usually watch Netflix on the couch, for example, choose to take an evening walk or work on a new home project together.
+Take the lead to do things completely out of the ordinary for you — together.
+If you usually watch Netflix on the couch, for example, suggest taking an evening walk or working on a new home project together.

 Another great way to bring back the spark is by doing things you and your spouse used to do together but haven’t in awhile, or things you always talked about doing but never got around to.
 The idea is to keep your relationship interesting, and the possibilities to do so are endless.